MarylandRoboticsCenter/ENAE450/Lab0/README.md

     ```bash
     wsl
     ```
-2. Follow instructions from "PC with Ubuntu 20.04 and later, installation steps with Docker".
+2. Follow instructions from ["PC with Ubuntu 20.04 and later ..."](#pc-with-ubuntu-2004-and-later-installation-steps-with-docker) .
 All commands should be executed from WSL2 environment

 # Mac laptops
 There are some issues with GPU acceleration support for Docker applications running on Mac.
 Mac users should use VMware Fusion virtualization software instead.
 This is a simplified visualization of what we are trying to achive:\